Lyu Haotian: 2021/2022 season

 Lyu's results were again inconsistent.
 His best results were to reach the 3rd round on the Northern Ireland Open, beating Allister Carter and Mark King, and the 4th round of the Gibraltar Open, beating Allan Taylor, Ross Muir and Michael Georgiou.

 In the World Championship Lyu Haotian had victories over Xu Si 6-4, Lu Ning 6-3 and Dominic Dale 10-4 to qualify for the main event at the Crucible Theatre for the third time.
 There he faced Stuart Bingham, but lost 10-5.
 Lyu finished the season ranked 45.

+2022/2023 season

+Lyu had a strong start to the new season, reaching the last eight of the Championship League.
+He followed this up with a quarter-final at the 2022 British Open, and a run to the quarter-finals of the 2022 Northern Ireland Open, where he led 2-0 against Anthony McGill but went on to lose 5-3.

+Lyu qualified for the 2022 UK Championship, where he lost 6-4 to Luca Brecel in the last 32.
+In the second half of the season, Lyu didn't have as much success in ranking events as he did at the beginning of the season.
+At the World Championship, he lost 10-8 to Mark Davis in the last 80, failing to qualify for the Crucible for the first time in three years.

 Personal life

 Lyu Haotian lives in Sheffield where he practices at the Victoria Snooker Academy with Zhao Xintong, Yan Bingtao, Fan Zhengyi and several other players.